 or PUBH 2142 Introduction to Biostatistics for Public Health

-* The ANTH, BISC, COMM, and STAT courses meet General Education requirements; however, while required, they do not count toward the 39 credits in exercise science core courses.
-PUBH 2142 does not count toward the General Education requirement, but it does count as an exercise science core course.
+The ANTH, BISC, COMM, and STAT courses above meet University General Education requirements; however, while required, they do not count toward the required 39 credits in exercise science core courses.
+PUBH 2142 does not count toward the General Education requirement, but it does count as an exercise science guided elective course.

 Concentration requirements